duiniuluantanqin/MediaFocus/README.md

 1. Wait for FFmpeg to load (first-time loading may take a few moments)
 2. Click on the upload area or drag and drop a media file
-3. Click "Parse Media Info" to analyze the file
+3. Click "Analyze Media" to analyze the file
 4. View the extracted media information including codecs, resolution, bitrate, and more
 5. Click "Parse Another File" to analyze a different file